The Mummy (franchise): Video games

 Two video game adaptations of The Mummy (1999) were developed by Rebellion Developments and published by Konami in 2000: an action adventure game for the PlayStation and PC as well as a Game Boy Color puzzle game.
-Dreamcast version was announced but later cancelled in the late 2000.
-The Mummy Returns was released in late 2001 for the PlayStation 2 and developed by Blitz Games and the Game Boy Color version was developed by GameBrains; both versions were published by Universal Interactive.
-The Mummy: Tomb of the Dragon Emperor was released in 2008, developed by Eurocom for the PlayStation 2 and the Wii, while the Nintendo DS version was developed by A2M; all versions were published by Sierra Entertainment.
+A Dreamcast version was announced, but later cancelled in late 2000.
+The Mummy Returns was released in late 2001 for the PlayStation 2, developed by Blitz Games, along with a Game Boy Color version developed by GameBrains; both versions were published by Universal Interactive.
+The Mummy: Tomb of the Dragon Emperor was released in 2008, developed by Eurocom for the PlayStation 2 and the Wii, while the Nintendo DS version was developed by A2M; all published by Sierra Entertainment.
 In March 2012, a massive multiplayer online game known as The Mummy Online was released.
-The Mummy Demastered, based on the film of The Mummy from 2017 was released in the same year.
+The Mummy Demastered and The Mummy: Dark Universe Stories, based on the 2017 film The Mummy were released that same year.

 The Mummy and characters from the franchise were featured in the video game, Funko Fusion, which was released in 2024.